damalialutfiani/Quizz-on-codecademy/Learn Python 3-Python Code Challenges II-Strings (Advanced).md

         d.
 Inside the loop, append the character at the current location to the new string we initialized earlier
         e.
 Return the new string

+    >   Coding question

+        Create a function named every_other_letter that takes a string named word as a parameter.
+The function should return a string containing every other letter in word.

+    >   Code    :

+    >   Result  :